msolorio/project-ideas/readme.md

 - a website to showcase my music
 - a terminal
 - a simple to do list
-- an app that works with google maps to find locations
+- an app that works with google maps to log favorite locations
 - a musical composition app
 - a content management system
 - a musical instrument in the browser